 Desex your dog

-We run a community dog desexing programme to help reduce the number of unwanted dogs and puppies in Whangārei and Kaipara by supporting owners struggling to meet the cost of desexing their dog.
+We run a community dog desexing programme to help reduce the number of unwanted dogs and puppies in Whangārei, Kaipara and Wellsford by supporting owners struggling to meet the cost of desexing their dog.

 Thanks to funding from our generous supporters, it is currently free* and includes a microchip.